 These discussions led to the conclusion that the NCS alone would not have sufficient power to examine childhood cancers, given their rarity.
 However, it was agreed that a collaboration of existing and planned large cohorts may provide the necessary power to obtain prospective evidence on the potential causes of childhood cancers.

 A workshop was held on September 28-29, 2005, in Rockville, MD, USA, to discuss the development of an international alliance of longitudinal studies of children.
 Research teams from 15 countries spanning four continents, representing approximately 700,000 children, agreed to a collaboration leading to the establishment of the International Childhood Cancer Cohort Consortium (I4C).

 This sample size would allow researchers to examine the role of postulated causal factors (environmental, infectious and genetic) of childhood cancers.

 Importantly, the study has the backing of the USA's National Institutes of Health (NIH), which can be viewed as an indication of the scientific importance and promise of the study.

-More detail about the formation of the consortium is available in this paper:
+More detail about the consortium is available in these papers:

 Cohort profile: the International Childhood Cancer Cohort Consortium (I4C)